 Italy was exceedingly the most traveled country on the Grand Tour.
-A Grand Tourist’s list of must-see cities in Italy included Florence, Venice, and Naples.
+A Grand tourist’s list of must-see cities in Italy included Florence, Venice, and Naples.
 And then, there was Rome.
-Each Italian city offered immense importance in experiencing art and architecture.
-Yet, Rome had it all.
+Each Italian city offered immense importance in experiencing art and architecture, and Rome had it all.

 Once arriving in Italy, noblemen traveled to Florence followed by Venice, Rome, and Naples.
-Florence was popular for its Renaissance art, magnificent country villas, and gardens.
+Florence was popular for its Renaissance art, magnificent country villas, and beautiful gardens.
 Young aristocrats were able to gain entry to private collections where they could observe the legacy of the Medici family.
 Venice, on the other hand, was the party city.
 There was, however, a second reason to visit Venice.
-During their travels, Grand Tourists often commissioned art to take back home with them.
+During their travels, grand tourists often commissioned art to take back home with them.
 Wealthy ones brought sketch artists along with them.
-Others, on the other hand, purchased ready-made artworks.
+Others purchased ready-made artworks instead.
 Giovanni Battista Piranesi created numerous prints and sketches depicting the ancient ruins in Rome.
 The works of the Venetian artist were popular among noblemen.

 William Beckford, letter from the Grand Tour, 1780.

 The next stop on the route was Naples.
 When Italian authorities began excavations in Herculaneum and Pompeii in the 1730s, grand tourists flocked there to delve into the mysteries of the ancient past.
 Naples became a popular retreat for the British who wanted to enjoy the coastal sun.
 Travelers such as J. W. Goethe praised the city’s glories: